 - As a general rule of thumb, virtually any game that has Sticky Bombs as usable weapons will involve this at some point.

 - Throughout the Fallout series, you can use the pickpocket skill to place a live explosive on someone.
-Doing this in Fallout 3 nets you the "psychotic prankster" achievement and increments your stat of "Pants Exploded".
-The Adventures of Herbert 'Daring' Dashwood radio show also has the titular character's Hypercompetent Sidekick do this to some villains; Argyle calls it "the old Shady Sands Shuffle."
+Doing this in Fallout 3 nets you the "Psychotic Prankster" achievement and increments your "Pants Exploded" stat.
+The Adventures of Herbert "Daring" Dashwood radio show also has the titular character's Hypercompetent Sidekick do this to some villains; Argyle calls it "the old Shady Sands Shuffle."